-ISSUES (AND SUPPORTING INFORMATION SOURCES): POTENTIALLY SIGNIFICANT IMPACT LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT ENER GY - WOULD THE PROJECT: a) Results in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?
+ISSUES (AND SUPPORTING INFORMATION SOURCES): POTENTIALLY SIGNIFICANT IMPACT LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT ENERGY -WOULD THE PROJECT: a) Results in potentially significate environmental impact due wasteful, inefficient, unnecessary consumption energy resources, during projection? to or of b) Conflict with or obstruct a sta or local plan for renewal energy or energy efficiency?